Score Interpretation

 Superior

-Top 3–9%.
-Frequently used as a threshold in selective academic programmes and cognitive aptitude screening.
-Clearly high by any standard measure.
+Top 3–9 %.
+Frequently used as a cognitive threshold in selective academic programmes and professional aptitude screening.
+Clearly high by every clinical standard.

 130+